-A popular way of finding accommodation now is to rent a whole villa, house or apartment privately.
+A popular way of finding accommodation now is to rent a whole villa, house, or apartment privately.
 We find this a great way to visit a large number of locations.
 However, we have never really had much success in Vegas.
-Which is quite surprising as to us it seems an ideal place to rent a villa.
+This is quite surprising as to us it seems an ideal place to rent a villa.
 This doesn’t mean you won’t have more luck finding the property to suit you.
 Just for us, the hotels offer a better proposition.
-Sites such a VBRO and Homeaway are out “go to” sites for privately rented properties.
-And give you some back up in the unlikely event of issues.
+Sites such as VBRO and Homeaway are our “go-to” sites for privately rented properties.
+And they give you some backup in the unlikely event of issues.

 You can also try Air B&B to try and find unique or cheaper alternatives to the hotels.
-Either shared or whole accommodation options are available though the app.
+Either shared or whole accommodation options are available through the app.
 Again in Vegas, we have never felt the need.
-But you can always try it and see if there is something to suit you?
+But you can always try it and see if there is something to suit you.

-Often People book a package holiday to Vegas and often that is a great option, especially if you are coming from outside the US.
+Often people book a package holiday to Vegas and often that is a great option, especially if you are coming from outside the US.
 However, It can be cheaper if you book flights and accommodation separately.
-Not always but can be.
+Not always but often.
 It also offers a lot more flexibility.
-We rarely ONLY stay in Vegas and its just part of a wider trip and so booking separately is a must.
+We rarely ONLY stay in Vegas and it’s just part of a wider trip so booking separately is a must.

 There are hundreds of booking sites out there all with the cheapest prices and best service.
-Our favourite and the one we use time and again is booking.com.
+Our favorite and the one we use time and again is booking.com.

-If so great, cancel and rebook.
+If so, great, cancel and rebook at the lower price.
 If not you have your accommodation sorted.
 We often find that after booking prices drop and could have got the room cheaper.
 With booking.com that’s no problem you can simply cancel and rebook at the lower price…we have done this countless times!
 Not all hotels are bookable with free cancellation but a good number in Vegas are.

-These not insignificant fees would be fine if they were optional.
-The cover things like use of the pools, Phone calls, Gym use etc… but if you don’t wan to use the facilities you still pay the fee.
+These not-insignificant fees would be fine if they were optional.
+They cover things like the use of the pools, Phone calls, Gym use, etc… but if you don’t want to use the facilities you still pay the fee.
 This makes them mandatory and is just a way of making the headline figure look smaller.
 It’s all a bit underhand!

-The way we see it is we just accept its part of the cost and factor it in when making our decisions.
-Almost all Hotels charge them so there is very little choice to avoid so we just add them on to our room price when considering which hotel.
-Complaining endlessly about it won’t help, taking it out on the employees won’t help.
-You just need to accept it or not come to Vegas, Unfortunately, its creeping into most place in the United States now.
-Maybe soon it will be outlawed but if that happened the resorts would just raise their prices, you would still have to pay it, it would be just included in the headline price.
+The way we see it is, we just accept it as part of the cost and factor it in when making our decisions.
+Almost all Hotels charge them so there is very little choice to avoid so we just add them to our room price when considering which hotel.
+Complaining endlessly about it won’t help, and taking it out on the employees won’t help.
+You just need to accept it or not come to Vegas, Unfortunately, it’s creeping into most places in the United States now.
+Maybe soon it will be outlawed but if that happened the resorts would just raise their prices, You would still have to pay it, it would be just included in the headline price.